-An ISO 27001 audit – whether the actual certification audit or an internal audit – can be quite intimidating, especially if it’s the first time that your ISMS (information security management system) has been audited.
+ISO 27001 audits can be intimidating, especially if it’s the first time that your ISMS (information security management system) has come under scrutiny.

 Reports that will impress your auditors